MicrosoftDocs/edge-developer/microsoft-edge/webview2/samples/wv2deploymentvsinstallersample.md

 The steps on the present page are general-purpose.
 See the sample-specific steps in the README sections, which may override the present page.

-1. In a separate window or tab, read the rendered README.md file for this project at GitHub: [README file for WV2DeploymentVSInstallerSample](https://github.com/MicrosoftEdge/WebView2Samples/tree/master/SampleApps/WV2DeploymentVSInstallerSample#readme).
+1. **README** - In a separate window or tab, read the rendered README.md file for this project at GitHub: [README file for WV2DeploymentVSInstallerSample](https://github.com/MicrosoftEdge/WebView2Samples/tree/master/SampleApps/WV2DeploymentVSInstallerSample#readme).
 Then return to this page and continue the steps below.

    * [README > Prerequisites](https://github.com/MicrosoftEdge/WebView2Samples/tree/master/SampleApps/WV2DeploymentVSInstallerSample#prerequisites)